solana-labs/solana-payments-app/working-notes.md

 Ok i think i could make an interface that defines a set of actions and then i could make classes that conform to that interface and accept the respective types as input either helius or web and then responds as needed

 I also really want to be able to verify this stuff before i respond to a transaction request.
 I'm gonna switch gears there.
 Might take an extra day or so but it's probably worth it at the end.

+I could probably just start working out of the test file and seeing if i can validate there.